zaphosting/docs/docs/vserver-linux-gs-interface.md

 ## Introduction

- If game server products don't meet your taste or expectations, or if you need your service in other ways, using a VPS, root server, or dedicated server is often a better option.
+If game server products don't meet your taste or expectations, or if you need your service in other ways, using a VPS or root server is often a better option.
 However, you often face the challenge that not all services are automated or pre-installed.
 Setting up services such as game servers, Teamspeak 3 servers, and music bots must be done independently.

 To solve this problem, we have developed a practical solution for our Linux-based VPS, root server, or dedicated server.
 The so-called Gameserver/Teamspeak 3 Server interface (GS/TS3 Interface)!